lydia-schiff/wrf-model-cuda-sample/README.md

 The [Weather Research and Forcasting model](http://www.wrf-model.org) is a numerical weather prediction model used for forcasting and running climate models for research.

-It's Runge-Kutta numerical integration on huge parallel arrays, which is super expensive computationally, but ideal for GPGPU.
+It's Runge-Kutta numerical integration on huge parallel arrays, which is super expensive computationally, but ideal for GPGPU. (i.e. [embarrassingly parallel](http://en.wikipedia.org/wiki/Embarrassingly_parallel))

-My group was trying to use CUDA-C to do the hard parts on Nvidia GPU-clusters.
+The original code is in Fortran-90, but my group was trying to use CUDA-C to do the hard parts on Nvidia GPU-clusters.
 I worked on translating a significant portion of the code to C, and rewrote most of the computationally difficult portions to run as massively-parallel algorithms.
+It's a game of micro-seconds, because it all adds up.

 This is a sample of the work.
-Fortran, C, and CUDA versions of the advance_mu_t module of the WRF Model, which is a smaller dynamics module.
+Fortran, C, and CUDA versions of the *advance_mu_t* module, which is a small dynamics module.

-On a desktop w/ 3 GTX-680 GPUs:
+On a desktop with 3 GTX-680 GPUs:

 Version of module  | Time
 ------------- | -------------